 Hello!
 Thanks for stopping by!

-Private basement bedroom with queen size bed and full bathroom in 100+ year old Seattle craftsman home.
+Private basement bedroom for one or two guests with queen size bed and full, attached bathroom in 100+ year old Seattle craftsman home.
 The room contains most of our library, so you will be able to dive into a new read or revisit an old favorite!
+A small desk is available, as well as a full closet with a chest of drawers and shelves and a cupboard in the bathroom for more storage.

-Separate entrance with keypad lock through the bicycle/mud room allows you to come and go as you please.
+Separate keypad lock entrance through the bicycle/mud room allows you to come and go as you please.
 The mattress/box spring are new...and made by a local, family run business...since 1882!
-Electric kettle for tea (included) or to make coffee or soup, hot buttered rum...yum!
+Electric kettle for tea, coffee (both included) or soup, hot buttered rum...yum!
 Share the fully equipped kitchen upstairs and enjoy our two dogs in this tree-filled area of Seattle.

-If you need anything unusual, this can be an experience or a thing, during your stay (wrapping paper, turkey roasting pan, Spanish lessons), feel free to ask......we have more than the average at our disposal and love to share.
+If you need anything unusual during your stay, this can be an experience or a thing...wrapping paper, turkey roasting pan, Spanish lessons...feel free to ask!
+We have more than the average at our disposal and love to share.

 Metrobilly = a quirky combination of country and city...Big trucks & fine art